CodeCoreYVR/webdev_term_2_feb_2023/rails/labs/amazon/NOTES.md

 1. Destroy Action
     url: /products/:id: Handle deleting a product having an id of :id then redirect to the Product index page upon successful deletion.

+# [Lab] Amazon: Edit and Update

+Implement the following actions for your Amazon application:
+1. Edit Action
+    url: /products/:id/edit: Shows a form pre-populated with data from a product having an id of :id.
+2. Update Action
+    url: /products/:id: Handles updating a product then redirects to its show page on a successful update.
+3. Add a link in your Products show pages to their edit page.